Mamod: Steam Wagon SW1

 A blue SW1 wagon from 1988 and a green SW1 wagon from 1973.

 A 1988 blue SW1 steam wagon, minus the body work, showing the double reduced drive and chassis.

 The SW1 steam wagon is a variant of the SR/TE engines within the Mamod range, first manufactured in 1972.
 The design of the model is largely credited to Steve Malins, the grandson of Malins Engineers' founder.
 It is said that Steve drew inspiration from Maurice A. Kelly's 1971 book titled "The Overtype Steam Road Wagon."
 The SW1 incorporates components from the SR1a roller and TE1a traction engines and features a truck-style rear body with a cab and payload bed.
 The extended body is supported by a C-section girder chassis.
 The engine utilizes a double-reduced drive system with a large intermediate pulley, similar to the flywheel, allowing for more realistic speed and enhanced pulling power.
 The wagon has a live rear axle with diamond-spoked wheels resembling a Foden design (hence it being sometimes referred to as the 'Foden Wagon').
 It is distinguishable by its red wheels and a blue, green, or brown body, complemented by a white quarter-length canopy over the engine and boiler.
 Additional details include mudguards and the optional cargo of barrels.
 Limited-edition models have been introduced in darker shades of green and black.
 Variations of the SW1 include a blue version with white lettering on the rear payload body and the SW1B model featuring deep brown bodywork and cream wheels.
-Forest Classics released a limited edition version in an all-black color scheme, producing 100 units.
+Forest Classics released a limited-edition version in an all-black color scheme, producing 100 units.
 The steam wagon remains in production as of 2012 and is highly regarded as one of the company's finest mobile models.

-Early steam wagons were initially produced in green with a methane-vaporizing burner.
-Around 1977, they transitioned to solid fuel pan burners and, by 1978, incorporated a sight glass instead of the typical overflow plug, with blue paint replacing the previous green color.
+Early steam wagons were initially produced in green with an ALCOHOL vaporizing burner.
+Around 1977, they transitioned to solid fuel pan burners and, by 1978, incorporated a sight glass instead of the typical overflow plug, with blue paint replacing the previous green colour.
 In the early 2000s, a brown version of the model was introduced.
 The engine features a spring-loaded whistle and steering gear from the TE1a.
 The rear scuttle, designed to hold the burner, is identical to those found on the SR and TE models but fits snugly between the two girder chassis parts.
 Weighing approximately 6 lb (2.7 kg), the SW1 steam wagon offers excellent value for its size and continues to be a popular choice among collectors.

 In 2022, an updated limited edition of the steam wagon was released to commemorate the 50th anniversary of its original introduction.